 - Any document or card that proves your integration with the country, such as a library card.

-Documents to be provided at the appointment with foreigners
+Documents to be provided at the appointment at the Immigration Office

 - Again, copy of passport and, if you have one, NIE number

 - Application form EX 10, completed and signed